kailihu-uab/VDJcraft/README.md

 V(D)Jcraft is a tool for VDJC identification with long-read transcriptome sequencing data.
 The input should be sequencing reads file: fastq or fa (PacBio Iso-Seq, Nanopore, or mixed platform).
 The output is a list of confident VDJC gene list and their
  CDR nt sequences and amino acid sequences.
 By default, V(D)Jcraft uses Human GRCh38 and IMGT VDJC database.
 #When using custom reference, make sure the chromosome name in BAM, GTF, and reference_genome.fa are identical.
-By default, FusionSeeker only considers gene with valid "gene_name" in GTF and skips the remaining genes, unless --geneid is set.<br />
+By default, VDJcraft only considers gene with valid "gene_name" in GTF and skips the remaining genes, unless --geneid is set.<br />
 This program was tested on a x86_64 Linux system with a 128GB physical memory.